enricocirignaco/infrastructureforsensormanagment/src/mqtt-broker/README.md

 wget https://letsencrypt.org/certs/isrgrootx1.pem -O ttn-ca.pem
 ```

-## Configure .env
+## Configure .env-mosquitto
-In the main folder of this project, the following two variables have to be set in the  **.env** file:
+In the main folder of this project, the following two variables have to be set in the  **.env-mosquitto** file to authenticate against the TTN MQTT-broker:
 ```
 TTN_USERNAME=
 TTN_PASSWORD=